chipsalliance/firrtl/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Did you state the API impact?
 - [ ] Did you specify the code generation impact?
 - [ ] Did you request a desired merge strategy?
+- [ ] Did you add text to be included in the Release Notes for this change?

 ### Type of Improvement